 Miss Gail’s novels have been published in dozens of languages and have made the New York Times, USA Today, and Locus Bestseller lists multiple times.
-With over a million books in print her NYT listings include Mass Market, Hardcover, eBook, Combined Print & eBook, Young Adult, Children’s Series, and #1 in Manga.
-She has received the Prix Julia Verlanger, the Elbakin Award, the Steampunk Chronicle’s Reader’s Choice Award, and a Starburner Award.
-Her books have received starred reviews from Publishers Weekly, Booklist, Kirkus, and Romantic Times.
+With over a million books in print, her NYT listings include Mass Market, Hardcover, eBook, Combined Print & eBook, Young Adult, Children’s Series, and #1 in Manga.
+They have garnered starred reviews from Publishers Weekly, Booklist, Kirkus, and Romantic Times.
+She has received the Prix Julia Verlanger, the Elbakin Award, the Steampunk Chronicle‘s Reader’s Choice Award, and a Starburner Award.

 Her debut novel, Soulless, won the ALA’s Alex Award and was nominated for a Compton Crook and Locus Award, and the Prix des Imaginales.
 It made Audible.com’s Best List, and was a Publishers Weekly Best Book, IndieBound Notable, Locus Recommended Read, and a Finalist for the 2009 PEARL Award.
 Gail is still trying to recover from the shock.

 Gail’s wildly popular steampunk Parasolverse contains multiple series.
 The Parasol Protectorate features a proper Victorian spinster who has no soul.
-It has been turned into a graphic novel and optioned for TV.
-Her YA Finishing School series follows a young lady secretly recruited to an all-girls seminary for spies.
+It has been turned into a graphic novel and optioned for animation.
+Her YA Finishing School series follows a young lady secretly recruited to an all-girls school for spies.
 Her Delightfully Deadly novellas follow these young ladies grown up.
-In the Custard Protocol a crack (or possibly cracked) dirigible crew get into trouble around the Empire on behalf of queen, country, and tea.
-The Supernatural Society novellas follow popular LBGTQ side characters from her Parasolverse as they strike out on their own.
+In the Custard Protocol a crack (or possibly cracked) dirigible crew get into trouble around the globe on behalf of friends, family, and tea.
+The Supernatural Society novellas follow popular LBGTQ+ side characters from her Parasolverse as they strike out on their own.
 And the Claw & Courtship novellas feature werewolves caught up in Georgette Heyer style shenanigans.